3/2014 Gil/hardening/tempering

 looking for people interested in a propane forge burner

 Event Date: Feb 5, 2014I have recently acquired plans for building a very nice and simple naturally aspirated propane forge burner.
 I will be making at least one for myself. if there is anyone interested, I can make more.
 I'm not looking for any commitments, I just need to know if anyone might be interested.
-Please let me know, my email is phc2112@yahoo.com.
+Please let me know, my email is [email protected].
 I can come up with cost and configuration etc. let me know…

 Paul Crosby